just-the-docs/just-the-docs/docs/ui-components/line-nos.md

 {% include fix_linenos.html code=code %}
 {% assign code = nil %}

-❌ With the compression options used for the theme docs, the following example illustrates the **incorrect** formatting arising from the incompatibility of HTML compression and the non-conforming HTML produced by Jekyll for line numbers:
+❌ With the compression options used for the theme docs, the following example illustrates the **incorrect** formatting arising from the incompatibility of HTML compression and the non-conforming HTML produced by Jekyll for line numbers.
+An errant `>` appears, and the code highlighting extends into the footer:

 {% highlight ruby linenos %}
 def foo